 A sequence of symbols of a strongly typed enumeration can also be

-using the ellipsis syntax, as shown in the next
+indicated in a switch using the ellipsis syntax, as shown in the next

 example: